 ● Not being able to wait their turn

 ● The need to constantly fidget

 ● Interrupting conversations

-● Becoming quickly frustrated
+● Becoming quickly angry or frustrated

 ADHD may occur with other conditions as well.
 This is not always the case, but you may notice your child displaying symptoms of:

 ● Oppositional defiant disorder (ODD): Children with ODD may lose their temper and get angry often.
 They may also blame others for their mistakes and become easily annoyed.

 ● Conduct disorder (CD): Children with CD show aggressive behavioral patterns toward others, and serious violations of rules and social norms at home, in school, and with others.

 ● Anxiety and depression: Children who have fears that interfere with their lives or persistent hopelessness and sadness, may be experiencing anxiety and depression.
 ADHD could be related to anxiety and depression among children.